Skip to Content

 4. Get a coffee at Mrs Woollys General Store or The Trading Post

-There aren’t many places in Glenorchy to eat.
-A town of 200 doesn’t need much, but, there are two excellent cafes.
+There aren’t too many places in Glenorchy to eat.
+A town of 200 doesn’t need much, but there are two excellent cafés.
 The first is The Trading Post which is located near the jetty on Lake Wakatipu.
-Here you can get a range of snacks and drinks including good coffee.
+Here you can get a range of snacks and drinks, including super good coffee.
+They’re open Tuesday to Sunday from 8:30 am to 3 pm and are closed on Mondays.

-You can go jet boating all around Queenstown, however, no tour in Queenstown is as unique as the jet boating tour run by Wilderness Jet out in Glenorchy.
+You can go jet boating all around Queenstown, however, no tour in Queenstown is as unique as this half-day jet boating tour run by Wilderness Jet out in Glenorchy.
 You might be wondering why?

 Well, Wilderness Jet’s experience isn’t just about jet boating.
 In fact, halfway through the tour you’ll get out of the boat and take a walk around an area very few get to see while your guide talks about the region’s history and unique flora and fauna.

-Wilderness Jet is the only company allowed to operate in the river and honestly, it’s the most beautiful place to go jet boating around Queenstown (the most thrilling would be Shotover Jet in Shotover Canyon.)
+Wilderness Jet is the only company allowed to operate in the river and honestly, it’s the most beautiful place to go jet boating around Queenstown.
+You can book your spot online here!

 7. Explore Paradise

-The Glenorchy-Paradise Road is a 13-kilometer (8 miles) stretch of gravel road every visitor to Glenorchy should explore.
-Along the way, well you guessed it, you’ll get to see what paradise on earth looks like.
+The Glenorchy-Paradise Road is a 13-kilometer (8-mile) stretch of gravel road every visitor to Glenorchy should explore.
+Along the way, well, you guessed it, you’ll get to see what paradise on earth looks like.
 Stop as you please and enjoy all the breathtaking views.
 Oh, and be sure to get a photo with the Paradise sign!

 8. Hike to Lake Sylvan

-If you simply head to the lake’s viewpoint you only need 2 hours to complete the trail.
-It’s a well worthwhile adventure for those who like to get off the beaten path!
+If you simply head to the lake’s viewpoint, you only need 2 hours to complete the trail.
+It’s a super worthwhile adventure for those who like to get off the beaten path!

 9. Spend the night at Kinloch Campsite

-The most beautiful campsite near Glenorchy is Kinloch Campsite.
-This small campsite has only 15 non-powered/tent sites and is owned by the DOC but run by the Kinloch Lodge (a beautiful lodge for luxury travelers.)
+If there was a competition for the most beautiful campsite near Glenorchy, Kinloch Campsite would take first place!
+This small campsite has only 15 non-powered/tent sites and is owned by the DOC but run by the Kinloch Retreat (a beautiful lodge for luxury travelers).

 The campsite sits on the opposite side of Lake Wakatipu from Glenorchy and is right on the edge of the lake.
-From the campsite, you can stare out at the mountains around the lake and enjoy one spectacular place to stay in Glenorchy!
+From the campsite, you can stare out at the mountains around the lake and enjoy one of the most spectacular places to stay in Glenorchy!
 It’s quiet and tranquil, making it a must-visit for those who also like to escape the crowds.

-The campsite operates on a first come first serve basis and costs $15 NZD per night for adults and $7.50 for children with under 5’s staying for free.
+The campsite operates on a first-come, first-served basis and costs $15 NZD per night for adults and $7.50 NZD for children, with under 5’s staying for free.

 If you’re looking for a quiet place to lay your head for a night or maybe more, Kinloch Campsite is a top choice.